elunna/nerfhack-changelog/README.md

 * athols have increased size, weight, and nutrition
 * athols are now strong, berserk, flank, and have infravision
 * byahkees were recolored to yellow
+* Cerastes buffs: 2 poison bites, poison res, higher difficulty.
 * rats are the same as Vanilla's rabid rats.
 They always spawn rabid.
 * Some deepest ones are guaranteed on the plane of water
 * elven clerics were known as elven wizards in EvilHack
+* ghoul queens can generate randomly in the dungeon
 * giant praying mantis now ignores all magical scaring
+* giant praying mantis has a higher level
 * grave trolls can spawn in graves/graveyards
 * grave troll corpses cause sickness when eaten.
 * kamadan are recolored to light green